 The best way to find out what an HEI is really like is to hear from past or current students.
 Websites such as thestudentroom.co.uk and thecompleteuniversityguide.co.uk provide a great platform for this.
 You’ll also get the chance to speak to current students if you attend open days.

 Some students decide to study locally as they are able to save money on accommodation and other living costs by staying at home.
 However, many students use HE as a chance to leave home for the first time and experience living in a different environment from what they’re used to.

 For many students, living in halls of residence or shared accommodation is a major part of the student experience as it provides the opportunity to meet new people and develop independence.

 For holiday periods, and a variety of other reasons, many students will return home, so they should consider the distance that they will need to travel and what the transport links are like between their hometown and place of study.

-Attending more than one open day will allow your child to make comparisons and be sure that they are making the right decision about the course and institution.
+Attending more than one open day can help you make comparisons, so you can be sure that you’re making the right decision about the course and institution.

 Before making any decision on where to study, attending an open day is a great way to get a feel for a place and to find out more about the course and facilities.
 They also provide the opportunity to tour the campus and speak to current students and staff.

 It’s normal for parents or carers to attend open days with their children – in fact it’s encouraged.
-By doing so, you’ll be well placed to support your child in making the decision of where to study.
-It can also put your mind at rest, as once they move away, you’ll be able to visualise their new surroundings.
+It can help if you have family support making the decision of where to study.
+It can also put everyone’s minds at rest, once you’ve moved away, if your family can visualise their new surroundings.